openservicemesh/osm/docs/demos/first_steps.md

 ### Create the Namespaces
-Each application in this demo will reside in a separate namespaces.
+Each application in this demo will reside in separate namespaces.
 Create the namespaces with:
 ```bash
 kubectl create namespace bookbuyer
 kubectl create namespace bookstore